BabylonJS/Documentation/content/How_To/environment/How_to_use_Reflection_probes.md

 title: Reflection Probes
 image:
 description: Learn how to use reflection probes in your Babylon.js scene.
-keywords: welcome, babylon.js, diving deeper, environment, reflection probe
+keywords: diving deeper, environment, reflection probe
 further-reading:
 video-overview:
 video-content: